Free-Floating Planets, Survivor Planets, Captured Planets and Binary Planets from Stellar Flybys: Numerical results: Fiducial Runs

 \subsection{Property of Captured Planet (CP) Systems}

 A planet can be gravitationally captured by the flyby, moving from the original star system to a new star system.

-Fig.~\ref{Stolen planet orbital parameter} shows the semi-major axis and eccentricity distributions of the captured planets (CPs).
+The top row in Fig.~\ref{Figs: Captured planet orbital parameter} shows the semi-major axis and eccentricity distributions of the captured planets (CPs).
 We see that the (original) outer planet, after being captured by the flyby star, exhibits a broad distribution of semi-major axes, with a peak around $0.7a_2$ and a long tail extending to $a\gg a_2$.
 Similarly, the captured inner planet has a semi-major axis distribution that peaks around $0.7a_1$.
 Indeed, when rescaled (using $a/a_1$ and $a/a_2$ for the inner and outer captures, respectively), the two semi-major axis distributions are nearly identical.
 The captured planets generally have large eccentricities, with the distribution peaking at $e\sim 1$.

-Fig.~\ref{Stolen planet e-a distribution} shows the $e-a$ distributions for inner and outer captured planets.
-We see that similar to the case of SSPs (Fig.~\ref{Single planet e-a distribution}), the CPs tend to occupy a restricted domain in the $e-a$ plane.
+The middle panel and bottom panel in Fig.~\ref{Figs: Captured planet orbital parameter} show the $e-a$ distributions for inner and outer captured planets.
+We see that similar to the case of SSPs (Fig.~\ref{Figs: Single planet system orbital parameter}), the CPs tend to occupy a restricted domain in the $e-a$ plane.